The Benchmark M Dwarf Eclipsing Binary CM Draconis With TESS: Spots, Flares and Ultra-Precise Parameters: CONCLUSION

 \section{CONCLUSION}

-We have studied the benchmark M dwarf eclipsing binary CM Draconis using 12 sectors of TESS data and archival radial velocities.
+We have studied the benchmark M dwarf eclipsing binary CM Draconis using 15 sectors of TESS data and archival radial velocities.
 The photometry is vastly improved in precision and baseline compared with the previous ground-based photometry.
 From this we derive radii at a precision of $\approx0.06\%$, which is an order of magnitude improvement on existing measurements, which were already amongst the best known for M dwarfs.
 The masses also increase in precision by a factor of $\approx 4$, now characterised to $\approx 0.12\%$.
 With updated parameters, CM Dra A and B are once again the most precisely characterised M dwarfs known.
 They also still have inflated radii relative to predictions from stellar models.

-Our long baseline (243 days spread over 1114 days) and short cadence (120 seconds) allows an unprecedented study of the flares and spots on CM Dra.
+Our long baseline (328 days spread over 1198 days) and short cadence (120 seconds) allows an unprecedented study of the flares and spots on CM Dra.
 We show strong out-of-eclipse modulations of the light curve with periodicities at $P_{\rm bin}$ and $1/2P_{\rm bin}$.
 We attribute these to spots in a tidally locked binary, where there is likely either a clustering of spots on opposite sides of one star, or both stars have spots concentrated near the sub-stellar points.

-We discover 125 flares, at a rate of 0.51 flares per day, and find no preference for orbital phase.
+We discover 163 flares, at a rate of 0.5 flares per day, and find no preference for orbital phase.
 We argue that this may be indicative of polar flares, which would be in contrast to the equatorial flares seen on the Sun.
-Flares are also not more likely to occur when spots are facing the observer, which is in contrast to the spot-flare connection seen on the Sun.
+Flares are also more likely to occur when the photometric modulation of the light curve is positive.
+This implies either an anti-correlation between flares and dark sunspots, or a positive correlation between flares and bright plages/faculae.

-We also discover changes to the spot activity over a 3.7-year, which may be indicative of an activity cycle similar to the Sun.
+We also discover changes to the spot activity over a 4.1-year, which may be indicative of an activity cycle similar to the Sun.
 The flare rate is also seen to change slightly over this activity cycle, but no variation is seen in the average flare energy.
-Additional data from TESS will improve our flare and spot statistics and provide a better probe of any activity cycles.
+Additional data from TESS, including 7 sectors in the upcoming Cycle 6, will improve our flare and spot statistics and provide a better probe of any activity cycles.